 CRH (Corticotropin Releasing Hormone) is a Protein Coding gene.
-Diseases associated with CRH include crh-related related nocturnal frontal lobe epilepsy, autosomal dominant and adrenal carcinoma.
-Among its related pathways are Signaling by GPCR and Corticotropin-releasing hormone.
+Diseases associated with CRH include crh-related related nocturnal frontal lobe epilepsy, autosomal dominant and autosomal dominant nocturnal frontal lobe epilepsy.
+Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and Long-term depression.
 GO annotations related to this gene include receptor binding and neuropeptide hormone activity.

 UniProtKB/Swiss-Prot for CRH Gene